ibm-cloud-docs/billing-usage/migrate-billing.md

 1. Click **Export CSV**.
 1. Select **Instance** for detailed usage information about each service instance.

-## Updating your billing information
-{: #initiate-migration}

-As the owner of an account that uses a credit card as the payment method, you can initiate your move to {{site.data.keyword.IBM_notm}} billing systems by updating your billing and account information.
-Log in to the {{site.data.keyword.Bluemix_notm}} console and view the banner notification on your dashboard.
-Click **Update now** to update the necessary information for your account.

-If your account uses a PO box address, you're required to provide a physical address.
-{: note}

-If you don't receive a console notification that prompts you to update your information, contact an [{{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/cloud?contactmodule){: external} representative to migrate your account.
-If you're an IBM Business Partner, see [Moving to IBM Partner Programs](link).

 ## Finding your invoices
 {: #new-invoices}